alc9/virtualROSStingrayRobot/README.md

 This project is an extension to ROSStingrayRobot.
 The goal of the project is to move ROSStingrayRobot into a ROS gazebo simulation.
+Using ros_genericHW_interface control is paused whilst wave meshes are updated.
 This project is a work in process...